got a log of observations through my telescope. later i may add some phone images through it, and some reviews of the scope and eyepieces.

 while sunlight was still out, i actually collimated the primary first before the secondary, because looking down directly through the tube i saw the reflected image of the secondary was way off center from the real secondary. i adjusted the screws at the back until the secondary and its reflection were roughly overlapped on each other.

-for an hour i adjusted the secondary. looking through a retracted focuser, the image of the primary would move unpredictably. tightening a screw would move it one way, then move it in the opposite way a minute later. two things were happening. one, if the collimation screws were a little loose, the secondary cell sags. two, unless everything was as tightened as can be, to the point of almost stripping screws, spinning a screw can spin the entire cell about its axis. it doesnt matter if a screw is getting tightened, or loosened, the whole cell would spin a small amount counter clockwise. frustrating.
+for an hour i adjusted the secondary. looking through a retracted focuser, the image of the primary would move unpredictably. tightening a screw would move it one way, then move it in the opposite way a minute later. two things were happening. one, if the collimation screws were a little loose, the secondary cell sags. two, unless everything was as tightened as can be, to the point of almost stripping screws, spinning a screw can impart a spin the entire cell about its axis. it doesnt matter if a screw is getting tightened, or loosened, the whole cell would spin a small amount counter clockwise. frustrating.

 the process i repeated was: